 There are many examples of unit tests under the tests directory, so reading some of them is a good and recommended way to learn how to write tests for Chainer.

-unittest package of the standard library, while some tests are using utilities from
+unittest package of the standard library, while some tests are additionally using utilities from

-In addition to the Coding Guidelines mentioned above, the following rules are applied to the test code:
+In addition to the Coding Guidelines mentioned above, the following rules apply to the test code:

 All test classes must inherit from